Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Results and Discussion

 \subsection{Device and procedures}

 A simplified schematic of the device is shown in Fig.~\ref{fig:Fig1}a).
 A superconducting loop, threaded by an external magnetic flux $ \Phi_{\mathrm{ext}} $, is interrupted on each arm by a section where the superconductor has been selectively removed.
-The Josephson junctions are formed in an InAs 2DEG (green) which is proximitized by the close vicinity to an epitaxial Al layer (blue) grown on top.
-By locally removing the Al top layer with etching techniques that are detailed in Sec.\,\ref{sec:Methods}, we form InAs weak links.
+The Josephson junctions are formed in an InAs two-dimensional electron gas (green) which is proximitized by the close vicinity to an epitaxial Al layer (blue) grown on top.
+By locally removing the Al top layer with etching techniques that are detailed in the Methods section, we form InAs weak links.
 Local gate electrodes, $V_{\textrm{G1}}$ and $V_{\textrm{G2}}$, allow us to tune the electron density in the weak links and, consequently, adjust the critical currents of the JJs.
-The hereby formed Josephson junctions are designed to be $\sim\SI{3}{\micro\meter}$ wide, and therefore contain many conduction channels with a bimodal distribution of transparency values distributed between zero and one~\cite{Kulik1975,Dorokhov1984,Nazarov1994,Beenakker1997}.
-Earlier experiments on the same material platform have shown that the CPR in these junctions can described by a single channel short diffusive junction model~\cite{ciaccia2023gate,Nichele2020} with average transparency $ \bar{\tau}\sim0.86 $.
+The hereby formed Josephson junctions are symmetric by design, but the wet etching step produced two different widths: $\sim3\,\mu$m for JJ$ _1 $ and $\sim2.5\,\mu$m for JJ$ _2 $.
+Despite of fabrication-related asymmetries, we were still able to tune the SQUID into a symmetric configuration by leveraging the gate tunability of the semiconducting weak link.
+Junctions this wide typically contain many conduction channels with a bimodal distribution of transparency values distributed between zero and one~\cite{Kulik1975,Dorokhov1984,Nazarov1994,Beenakker1997}.
+Earlier experiments on the same material platform have shown that the CPR in these junctions can be described by a single channel short diffusive junction model~\cite{ciaccia2023gate,Nichele2020} with an effective transparency $ \tau^* \sim0.86 $.

 Fig.~\ref{fig:Fig1}b) depicts a false-color electron micrograph of the device and the experimental setup.
-We apply a dc-current via the voltage drop over a bias resistor $ R_\text{b}= \SI{1}{\mega\ohm}$.
-We damp the SQUID with a shunt resistor $ R_\text{s}= \SI{10}{\ohm}$ to enable a continuous transition from the superconducting to the normal conducting state.
+We apply a dc-current via the voltage drop over a bias resistor $R_{\rm b} = 1\,{\textrm{M}}\Omega$.
+We damp the SQUID with a shunt resistor $R_{\rm s} = 10~\Omega$ to enable a continuous transition from the superconducting to the normal conducting state.
+The $ 10~\si{\ohm} $-shunt increases the region of stable voltage drop across the junction, and at the same time it reduces both heating and hysteretic behaviours.
 The differential resistance is measured using standard lockin techniques.
 Furthermore, the microwave-setup allows probing the ac Josephson effect in two ways.
 On one hand, the Josephson radiation emitted from the SQUID under finite dc bias can be detected with a spectrum analyser.
 Second, the reverse experiment can be performed, namely, irradiating the device with a microwave tone and measuring its dc response.